Johnson's Building, Warwick: History

 Johnson's Building is a set of four single-storey masonry shops linked by a common facade, adjacent to the Warwick Town Hall in Palmerin Street.

 The land was acquired by Frederick Hudson in 1857 who held the land for a number of years before it was sold to Thomas Alexander Johnson in 1896.
-Johnson was an Alderman on the Warwick Municipal Council from 1879-1898, and was Mayor of Warwick from 1881-1884.
+Johnson was an Alderman on the Warwick Municipal Council from 1879 to 1898, and was Mayor of Warwick from 1881 to 1884.
 Johnson was subsequently a Member of the Queensland Legislative Council from 1904 until his death in 1914.
 Johnson also held various positions such as President of the Warwick Progress Association, Vice-president of the Eastern Downs Agricultural and Pastoral Association and Chairman of the Warwick Farmers' Milling Co.

 The two shops adjacent to the Town Hall were built in 1898.
 They were designed by Conrad Cobden Dornbusch and built by Daniel Connolly.

 In 1900 these shops were altered and converted into premises for the Warwick branch of the Royal Bank of Queensland.
 The alterations were overseen by Dornbusch, acting for Hall & Dods in Brisbane.

 In 1913 the premises occupied by the Bank were altered, and two new shops were constructed adjacent to the northern side of the Bank.
 A new facade was also constructed to link the existing and new buildings.
 The new shops and alterations were designed by local architect Hugh Campbell and built by L. A. Tessman.

 Johnson died in 1914 and the building was divided between three of his children, leaving the two new shops to his daughters Helena Maria Rowell (64 Palmerin St) and Elizabeth Ellen Hardaker (66 Palmerin St).
-The premises leased to the bank were left to one of his sons, Thomas James Johnson (68-70 Palmerin St).
+The premises leased to the bank were left to one of his sons, Thomas James Johnson (68–70 Palmerin St).

 64 Palmerin Street was rented by Mrs Gertrude Florence Jensen from 1932 until 1948 at which time she purchased the shop.
 Mrs Jensen ran a ladies fashion shop known as "Jennette Salon".
 The shop was acquired by her son, Mervyn W. Jensen in 1989, and continues to operate as a ladies fashion shop.

 Elizabeth Hardaker owned 66 Palmerin Street until her death in 1923 when it passed into the hands of trustees.
 The property was purchased in 1949 by Mrs Jensen's son and daughter, Mervyn W. Jensen and Dulcie D. Jensen, and continues to trade under the name of Jensens Men and Boys wear.

-The Royal Bank of Queensland, subsequently the National Bank of Australia, continued to occupy part of Johnson's Buildings until 1930 (68-70 Palmerin St), after which the premises were leased to a succession of tenants who operated a cafe.
+The Royal Bank of Queensland, subsequently the National Bank of Australia, continued to occupy part of Johnson's Buildings until 1930 (68–70 Palmerin St), after which the premises were leased to a succession of tenants who operated a cafe.
 The property was acquired by Peter Stephanos, one of the lessees in 1943.
 In recent years, the premises have been divided into two shops, currently the Warwick Newsagency (68 Palmerin Street), and the Fair Lady Hair/Beauty Salon (70 Palmerin Street).